-- I am committed to creating a classroom environment that values the diversity of experiences and perspectives that all students bring.
+- 1. I am committed to creating a classroom environment that values the diversity of experiences and perspectives that all students bring.
 Everyone here has the right to be treated with dignity and respect.
 Note that you should expect to be challenged intellectually by me and your peers, and at times this may feel uncomfortable.
 Indeed, it can be helpful to be pushed sometimes in order to learn and grow.
-But at no time in this learning process should someone be singled out or treated in a disrespectful manner. - Class begins at the bell.
-Be in your assigned seat with your notebook out and ready to go before the bell rings. - Electronic devices Mobile phones are to be placed in your assigned, numbered slot.
+But at no time in this learning process should someone be singled out or treated in a disrespectful manner. - 2.
+Class begins at the bell.
+Be in your (assigned) seat with your notebook out and ready to go before the bell rings. - 3.
+Cell Phones Mobile phones are to be placed in your assigned, numbered slot.
 All other personal electronic devices should be put in your bag.
-Refer to section 6.80 of the Parent and Student Handbook for complete details. - During lectures/discussions you should be quiet, attentive, and taking notes in your composition notebook.
-Questions are always encouraged (often expected), but please raise your hand. - During activities and experiments stay with your group at your assigned table.
-Our laboratory space is small and unnecessary movement increases the possibility for injury. - If you miss class: Do not email me!
+Refer to section 6.80 of the Parent and Student Handbook for complete details. - 4.
+Chromebooks and/or personal computers Keep put away until instructed to use. - 5.
+During lectures/discussions you should be quiet, attentive, and taking notes in your composition notebook.
+Questions are always encouraged (often expected), but please raise your hand. - 6.
+During activities and experiments stay with your group at your assigned table.
+Our laboratory space is small and unnecessary movement increases the possibility for injury. - 7.
+If you miss class: Do not email me!
 First check the course website, PowerSchool, and then talk with a classmate.
-Any graded assignments will be fully described in PowerSchool. - Academic Integrity: I take this issue very seriously.
+Any graded assignments will be fully described in PowerSchool. - 8.
+Academic Integrity: I take this issue very seriously.
 Lack of knowledge of the academic integrity policy is not a reasonable explanation for a violation.
 Chat GPT and other related AI technologies are presenting new opportunities and challenges to teaching and learning.
-We will discuss this issue as needed during the year. - I will not discuss grades during class or through email.
-Please make an appointment to discuss. - Late work is not accepted.
+We will discuss this issue as needed during the year. - 9.
+I will not discuss grades during class or through email.
+Please make an appointment to discuss. - 10.
+Late work is not accepted.